Mangu/iot-hadr/README.md

 5. `az iot hub show-connection-string --hub-name {primaryiothubname}`
 6. `az iot hub show-connection-string --hub-name {secondaryiothubname}`

 Open any text editor and copy the connection string from steps 4 and 5 as "PrimaryIoTHubConnection" and "SecondaryIoTHubConnection" respectably.
 We will need it later.
+Also, copy the value of the id property from step 3 as {primaryHubResourceId}

 #### Create Event Hubs